“We have to visit Trastevere to experience the real Italian vibe“, Mami declared emphatically.

 Trastevere, in Rome?
 It rang a bell.

-I had devoured the Italian section of Elizabeth Gilbert’s book, Eat, Love and Pray as part of my Roman research.
-She definitely ate in that neighbourhood.
+I had devoured Elizabeth Gilbert’s book, Eat, Love and Pray.
+Actually, only the Italian ‘eat‘ section as a part of my Roman research.
+Trastevere was mentioned in it.

 Well, I was definitely going even if it meant we walked all the way to our destination.

-Actually that’s exactly what we did.
-We started on foot from our B&B Al Colonnato di San Pietro, Google map directing us.
+That’s exactly what we did.
+We started on foot from our B&B Al Colonnato di San Pietro.
+Google map guided us.

-First stop was the most famous of all Piazza, the sweeping grey courtyard of St Peter’s Square with the Bascilica looming majestically.
+First stop was the most famous of all Piazza, the sweeping grey courtyard of St Peter’s Square.
+The Bascilica loomed majestically.
 You have to stand there, see its beauty, grandeur and feel the rush of pure joy coursing through you.

 I wish I could explain but it’s magic!
 No wonder, I kept going back on all the three days I spent in Rome.